 Religious Education and Humanistic Life Skills (Lebenskunde) are electives in Germany.
 Children not attending one of these classes will be assigned to a regular homeroom/subject class one year above or below their grade level during that period.

-Religious Education and World Views classes take place twice a week at the same time within each grade level starting in 1st Grade.
+Religious Education and Humanistic Life Skills classes take place twice a week at the same time within each grade level starting in 1st Grade.

-Protestant Education in German
+Protestant Education in English OR German

-Catholic Education in English
+Catholic Education in English OR German

 Jewish Education (in both languages)

 Humanistic Life Skills (Humanistische Lebenskunde) (in both languages)

 Religious Education and Humanistic Life Skills (Lebenskunde) gets financial support from the Berlin Senate and is the responsibility of the corresponding church or the German Humanist Society (HVD).
 Lessons are based on the teaching syllabus approved by the Senate for Education.
 The Jewish community is currently revising their syllabus.

 All colleagues collaborate on projects such as the Generationsbrücke.